Opioid Drugs Overview

 - Tolerance and dependence

 What Is Opioid Abuse?Opioid abuse occurs when drugs are taken at higher doses than prescribed, for extended periods of time, or combined with other substances.
-Though opioids can be useful to relieve pain, their sedating and euphoric effects can be addicting, which can lead to a pattern of problematic use.
+Though opioid drugs can be useful to relieve pain, their sedating and euphoric effects can be addicting, which can lead to a pattern of problematic use.

 Signs of an Opioid Addiction